Taxi business in Germany: How to start your own service

 • Taxi density

-With valid permission from the traffic authority, you can register your taxi company as a company.
-Regardless of the legal form you have chosen, you must register at your local trade office.
-If you open your own business as a sole proprietorship, a simple business registration is sufficient.
+With valid permission from the traffic authority, you can register your taxi company.
+A simple registration is sufficient if you open your own business as a commercial trader.

-After registering with the trade office, the Finanzamt (tax office) automatically reports to you for tax registration.
-As soon as your documents have been reviewed and checked by the tax office, you will receive your tax number and may issue invoices.
+After you register with the trade office, the tax office will automatically notify you to register for tax.
+As soon as the tax office reviews and checks your documents, you will receive your tax number and may issue invoices.

-As a public register, the Handelsregister records the registered commercial merchants in the district of a Handelsgericht (register court).
-The GmbH and UG legal forms must be entered in the commercial register
+As a public register, the commercial register records all merchants in the district of a register court.
+Legal forms like a GmbH and UG must be entered into the commercial register as well.

 Membership in the IHK

-Like the tax office, the IHK is informed by the trade office about your business start-up.
+The German Chamber of Commerce (IHK) is informed by the trade office about your startup.
 They will contact you shortly after this.
-When registering a business, membership at the IHK responsible for you is mandatory.
+When registering a business, membership at the IHK is mandatory.

-Berufsgenossenschaften (employer’s liability insurance associations) are the providers of statutory social accident insurance (gesetzliche Unfallversicherung) for companies and their employees.
-Be sure to register at the right trade association.
-Regardless of your legal form this is a legal obligation.
+Employer liability insurance associations 💬Berufsgenossenschaften provide statutory social accident insurance for companies and their employees.
+Be sure to register at the correct trade association.
+Regardless of your legal form, this is a legal obligation.

-For questions regarding membership, contact the Deutsche Gesetzliche Unfallversicherung (DGUV) (statutory accident insurance).
+For questions regarding membership, contact the statutory accident insurance 💬Deutsche Gesetzliche Unfallversicherung.

 Federal associations of the taxi and rental car industry

-Consider whether a voluntary membership in a relevant federal association makes sense for you.
-In addition to numerous regional associations and clubs, there are national umbrella organisations such as the Deutschen Taxi- und Mietwagenverband e.V.
-(German taxi and rental car association e.V.) or the Taxiverband Deutschland (German taxi association).
-Associations represent the interests of their members in politics, business and to the public.
+Consider whether voluntary membership in a relevant federal association makes sense for you.
+In addition to numerous regional associations and clubs, there are national umbrella organisations such as the DeutscherTaxi—und Mietwagenverband e.V. or the Taxiverband Deutschland.
+Associations represent the interests of their members in politics, business, and the public.

-Costs & financing: How much does it cost to set up a taxi company?
+Costs & financing: How much does setting up a taxi company cost?

 The path to self-employment must be carefully planned and structured in every industry.
-Draw up a detailed business plan by calculating the acquisition costs and operating costs.
-Keep in mind that every new company has a start-up phase in which expenses exceed income.
+Draw up a detailed business plan by calculating the acquisition and operating costs.
+Remember that every new company has a start-up phase in which expenses exceed income.
 Your business plan should include the following costs:

 • Fees for taxi permit and certificate of expertise